 Nathan Yawn

-nathan.yawn@opencores.org
+nyawn@opencores.org

-November 7, 2010
+December 29, 2011

-Copyright (C) 2008-2010 Nathan Yawn Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Fre Documentation License, Version 1.2 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
+Copyright (C) 2008-2011 Nathan Yawn Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.2 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license should be included with this document.
 If not, the license may be obtained from www.gnu.org , or by writing to the Free Software Foundation.
-9 This document is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This document is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.